 ordinary subject matter,

-- inclusion of movement as a crucial element of human perception and experience, and unusual visual angles
+movement as a crucial element of human perception and experience, and unusual visual angles

 12. Naive art